The question we get on every kickoff

 GET /api/lov/customers?q=acm

 The generator produces one endpoint per block query, one per LOV, and one per named PL/SQL action.
-The OpenAPI spec falls out of the JSON descriptor automatically.
+The OpenAPI specification falls out of the JSON descriptor automatically.
 Every endpoint is typed end-to-end because the types come from the original database schema, not from a hand-written resolver layer.
+The underlying architectural style follows Roy Fielding’s original REST dissertation, which is also why cache semantics and statelessness are properties we can actually rely on.

 The GraphQL cost nobody talks about

-GraphQL’s appeal is flexibility.
+GraphQL’s appeal, per the official specification, is flexibility.
 Clients ask for exactly the fields they need, joins happen server-side, and over-fetching disappears.
 For a migration, those benefits show up as costs:

 - N+1 resolution.
 Forms screens issue predictable joins.
 GraphQL resolvers have to reconstruct those joins at runtime, and DataLoader batching adds a layer that didn’t exist in the source system.